mosesjust2016/100-Projects-in-100-Days---HTML-CSS-and-JavaScript/README.md

 If your password and confirm password matched with each other then there is displayed a success message but if you’re two passwords not matched with each other then there is displayed an error message.
 # 20 - Send Email
 Sending email using mailjet API .
 # 21 - Login Page
 A login for that gets username and password there is no backend intergration just playing around with design part
+# 22 - File Download
+An app you can use to download any file like image, video, pdf, svg, etc. This happens when you paste a valid URL of the file and click the download button to download the file.